-- · Projects in Area 3 have the potential to impact important farmland or existing agricultural operations.
+- Projects in Area 3 have the potential to impact important farmland or existing agricultural operations.
 The following principles will be applied when considering new projects to support the ongoing viability of surrounding agricultural land and enterprises.
-Where directly adjoining Important Farmland or existing agricultural operations: - > Development Applications must be accompanied by a Plan of Management identifying how the following issues arising from surrounding agricultural activities will be mitigated through on-site measures: odour, noise, dust, lights, visual amenity, effluent management, chemical use and spray drift, and weed management. - > Landscape plans for new projects must include measures to minimise bio-security risks to adjoining agricultural lands, including details for fencing, effluent management, and weed management. - > Development proposals should be prepared in consultation with adjoining agricultural operators.
+Where directly adjoining Important Farmland or existing agricultural operations: - Development Applications must be accompanied by a Plan of Management identifying how the following issues arising from surrounding agricultural activities will be mitigated through on-site measures: odour, noise, dust, lights, visual amenity, effluent management, chemical use and spray drift, and weed management. - Landscape plans for new projects must include measures to minimise bio-security risks to adjoining agricultural lands, including details for fencing, effluent management, and weed management. - > Development proposals should be prepared in consultation with adjoining agricultural operators. - > Ensure proposed development within the RJP considers satisfactory mitigation of potential impacts from existing surrounding agricultural land uses.